-In 2010 just over ninety percent of the UK population are listed as white with 9.1 percent belonging to mixed or non-white ethnic groups.
+In 2010 just over ninety percent of the UK population is listed as white with 9.1 percent belonging to mixed or non-white ethnic groups.
 South Asians were the largest of these groups, followed by people of mixed ethnic backgrounds, including Afro-Caribbean and Africans.
 Consequently, the UK has a wide variety of ethnic restaurants particularly in London and other major cities in the country.

-In 2007 almost two thirds of households in the UK were one or two person households, having increased from half in 1971.
+Almost two thirds of households in the UK are one or two person households.